Hempstead starts 'Shark Patrols' after recent sightings on Long Island

 @SulikowskiLab this was close to Hampton Bays in Long Island this past Saturday.
 6-7 feet.
 What do you think this shark is? pic.twitter.com/J4akJOkvDr— Ismael (@ismaeldurang) July 28, 2020

-With that said, Nassau County Police Commissioner Patrick Ryder said it's possible that sharks may not be there at the exact point when they are looking, so swimmers should always listen to the lifeguards.
+Nassau County Police Commissioner Patrick Ryder said it's possible that sharks may not be out at the exact point when they are looking, so swimmers should always listen to the lifeguards.

 "The lifeguards between the Town of Hempstead, the county, and the state are experts at what they do," he said.
 "They are professionals.
 If they tell get out of the water, get out of the water, don't hesitate."